iskendria-pub/iskendria/README.md

 * The new manuscript is added to the manuscript thread.
 * The status is set to INIT.
 * the journal equals the journal of the previous version.
-* The list of reviews, the volume, the first page and the last page are made empty.
+* The volume, the first page and the last page are made empty.

 AX-1560: The Client tool should allow everyone in the list of authors to sign for being author.
 When every author has signed, the status should go to NEW or REVIEWABLE.
 The state will be NEW when the manuscript thread has isReviewable = false.
 Otherwise, the state will be REVIEWABLE.